 Whether we find a small cavity during a routine exam or you rush to our office because you have a painful toothache, our restorative options will get you back to optimal health.
 At Smileplicity Dentistry, Dr. Atari provides judgment-free care for patients with dental health issues, and you’ll always leave our office with a smile after a restorative treatment.
 If you suspect that you have a cavity, or if you’re suffering from a toothache, call us today to schedule an appointment in Raleigh.

 Root canal therapy can save an infected tooth from further damage, and is often the best procedure to treat severe decay in order to avoid an extraction.
 If an infected tooth goes untreated, the damage can become more severe and can result in tooth loss.
 Signs that your tooth may be infected include extreme sensitivity to hot and cold temperatures, pain when chewing or applying pressure, or a tooth that is turning gray in color.
 Notice any of these symptoms?
-Call us right away for an evaluation to see if a root canal is necessary.
+Contact our Raleigh team right away for an evaluation to see if a root canal is necessary.

 During a root canal, Dr. Atari cleans the damaged area and removes infected pulp, then fills the empty space with a substance that keeps your tooth’s structure intact.
 The procedure is fairly routine, and a local anesthetic is used to make it as comfortable as possible for you.